mattvenn/photo-mosaic/README.md

 * crop them to be the right size
 * stitch them all together and save as a new file

-## Combine them both to make the mosiac maker
+## Combine them both to make the mosaic maker

-So now we're at the stage where we've solved the problems we face to build the mosiac maker.
-We can use the programs, or parts of the programs to build a new program that creates the mosiac.
+So now we're at the stage where we've solved the problems we face to build the mosaic maker.
+We can use the programs, or parts of the programs to build a new program that creates the mosaic.

 ### Testing

 I wrote a little program called [image_creator.py](image_creator.py) that creates uniform little squares of varying colours.
-This way I can test my mosiac maker works but giving it every colour it needs.
+This way I can test my mosaic maker works but giving it every colour it needs.

 ### Improve

 * My program runs slowly on real image data, because the images are large and take a while to create the average value.
-An improvement would be to store analysed image data in a file, and then just read that file instead of having to regenerate it every time I run the mosiac program.
+An improvement would be to store analysed image data in a file, and then just read that file instead of having to regenerate it every time I run the mosaic program.
 * The fetch_random.py program takes a long time to get random photos.
 Make it multi threaded for parallel fetching.